top of page

 • Modeled after the military's "Battle Buddies" program, the Buddy Program at Hennepin Healthcare was created in response to the stress brought on by the COVID-19 pandemic on clinicians

-• The Buddy Program will create a wellness structure based on peer support where providers are paired as “buddies” who check in on each other regularly to provide support during the pandemic at Hennepin Healthcare System (HHS)
+• The Buddy Program created a wellness structure based on peer support where providers were paired as “buddies” who checked in on each other regularly to provide support during the pandemic at Hennepin Healthcare System (HHS)

-• Oversight and support is provided by department Wellness Champions
+• Oversight and support was provided by department Wellness Champions

-• Additional support is provided by a team of mental health professionals or the Office of Professional Worklife (OPW)
+• Additional support was provided by a team of mental health professionals or the Office of Professional Worklife (OPW)

 Program Description

-The Buddy Program is a peer support program for all clinicians (physicians and advanced practice providers) and is part of a larger effort called the Mental Health Protection Program at Hennepin Healthcare System (HHS).
+The Buddy Program was a peer support program for all clinicians (physicians and advanced practice providers) and was part of a larger effort called the Mental Health Protection Program at Hennepin Healthcare System (HHS).

-Modeled after the military’s “Battle Buddies” program and a similar program underway at the University of Minnesota, this evidence-based program will create a wellness structure at HHS where providers are paired as “buddies” who check in on each other regularly to serve as sounding boards, ensure personal stability, and provide each other with support throughout this pandemic.
-The “buddies” will have the opportunity to check in about stress levels, connect and share concerns or successes with someone who is familiar with what they are facing, and can offer support and community at a time of high demand.
+Modeled after the military’s “Battle Buddies” program and a similar program underway at the University of Minnesota, this evidence-based program created a wellness structure at HHS where providers were paired as “buddies” who checked in on each other regularly to serve as sounding boards, ensured personal stability, and provided each other with support throughout the pandemic.
+The “buddies” had the opportunity to check in about stress levels, connect and share concerns or successes with someone who was familiar with what they were facing, and could offer support and community at a time of high demand.

-Informational cards which have check-in instructions, sample check-in questions, and contact information for the program & for mental health resources are provided.
-Departmental level oversight and support is provided by department Wellness Champions.
-They oversee the provider pairs by checking in periodically, are available to provide additional assistance and address concerns, and can direct providers to a team of mental health professionals or the Office of Professional Worklife (OPW) for further assistance.
-The program is financially supported by the Hennepin Healthcare Foundation.
+Informational cards which had check-in instructions, sample check-in questions, and contact information for the program & for mental health resources were provided.
+Departmental level oversight and support was provided by department Wellness Champions.
+They oversaw the provider pairs by checking in periodically, were available to provide additional assistance and address concerns, and could direct providers to a team of mental health professionals or the Office of Professional Worklife (OPW) for further assistance.
+The program was financially supported by the Hennepin Healthcare Foundation.

 Background

-The COVID-19 pandemic is taking a tragic toll on patients and a visible toll on clinicians.
-Front line clinicians are stressed, exhausted, fatigued and scared.
-Rapid changes in protocols, massive email volume overload, fear of contracting the illness or bringing it home to loved ones, and the emotional impact of watching patients die with little we can do to help them, all conspire to attack any sense of well-being that clinicians might have, and leave them feeling drained, worried, helpless and guilty.
-Clinicians who are working behind the front line are also facing stressors including concern they are not doing their part, fear of not meeting productivity goals, and frustration at trying to provide care over the phone, at the same time as many are caring for children who are not in school.
+The COVID-19 pandemic took a tragic toll on patients and a visible toll on clinicians.
+Front line clinicians were stressed, exhausted, fatigued and scared.
+Rapid changes in protocols, massive email volume overload, fear of contracting the illness or bringing it home to loved ones, and the emotional impact of watching patients die with little capacity to help them, all conspired to attack any sense of well-being that clinicians might have had, and left them feeling drained, worried, helpless and guilty.
+Clinicians who were working behind the front line were also facing stressors including concern they were not doing their part, fear of not meeting productivity goals, and frustration at trying to provide care over the phone, at the same time as many were caring for children who are not in school.

 Clinicians were already facing stress and burnout before the pandemic.
 Research by our team (Linzer, JGIM.
 2016) and others (Shanafelt, Mayo Clin Proc.
 2017) has shown prevalence rates of burnout ranging from 10-50%, with key predictors being time pressure, chaotic workplaces, lack of control, and adverse organizational cultures (such as lack of values alignment between clinicians and leaders, emphasizing productivity over quality, lack of cohesion, and lack of trust in the organization).
 Our studies have also determined there are interventions that reduce burnout, including workflow redesign and improving communication (Linzer, JGIM.
 2015).
 Dyrbye showed that reducing burnout markedly reduced the risk of suicidal ideation in medical students (Annals of IM, 2008).